shoaiyb/html-template/README.md

 A free Open Source, fully responsive HTML5 + CSS3 static site template.

 # System Requirements
-Templass doesn't currently use any server-side language, That makes it possible to be hoted anywhere, Including GitHub pages.
+Templass doesn't currently use any server-side language, That makes it possible to be hoted anywhere, Including GitHub pages and any Host provider.

 # Developed by
-Templass was developed by shoaiyb sysa
+Templass was developed by ***shoaiyb sysa***

 # Contribute
-Templass is an open source made by;
+Templass is an open source made with;
 - **html**
 - **css**
 - **scss**